 DO NOT BUY A USED HELMET.
 Just at face value, helmet liners get nasty pretty quick.
 While the liners are intended to replace, you just have no idea if the inner shell has been damaged.
 It is not worth the risk to buy a used one.
 Remember – helmets get dinged up from normal use.
 You can’t see this damage, so do not risk buying one that you have no idea how it was banged around.

-You will need to replace helmets from time to time based as the bumps it faces from regularly use crushes the inner shell in a way that you can not see but prevents it from working as good as it does when the inner shell is like new.
+You will need to replace your motorcycle helmet from time to time based as the bumps it faces from regularly use crushes the inner shell in a way that you can not see but prevents it from working as good as it does when the inner shell is like new.

 Value option: Bilt Force Full Face